 Why do some plants live fast and die young?

-An international team led by researchers at The University of Manchester have discovered why some plants “live fast and die young” whilst others have long and healthy lives.
+An international team led by researchers at The University of Manchester have discovered why some plants “live fast and die young” while others have long and healthy lives.

 The study, published in Science Advances, also helps us understand how plant diversity is maintained.
 This, in turn, could help improve nature conservation, natural habitat restoration and growing healthier crops.